:::

 10.8.
 Audits

 10.8.1.
-At least yearly, the laboratory must perform internal audits of its activities in accordance with a predetermined schedule and procedure.
-Audits must be performed in such a way that they verify the laboratory's continuous compliance with this Standard and its quality system.
-The internal audit programme must address all elements of the quality system, including the testing and sampling activities.
-It is the responsibility of the quality manager to plan and organise audits as required by the schedule and requested by management.
+At least yearly, the accredited member must perform internal audits of its activities in accordance with a predetermined schedule and procedure.
+Audits must be performed in such a way that they verify the accredited member's continuous compliance with this Standard and its quality management system.
+The internal audit programme must address all elements of the quality management system, including the testing and sampling activities.
+It is the responsibility of the quality manager to plan and organise audits as required by the schedule and requested by the organisation management.
 Such audits must be carried out by trained and qualified staff who are, wherever resources permit, independent of the activity to be audited.
+The audit report and related checklist must be kept and available.

 10.8.2.
-When audit findings cast doubt on the effectiveness of the operations or on the correctness or validity of the laboratory’s test results, the laboratory must take timely corrective action, and must notify clients in writing if investigations show that the laboratory results may have been affected.
+When audit findings cast doubt on the effectiveness of the operations or on the correctness or validity of the accredited member’s test results, the accredited member must take timely corrective action, and must notify clients in writing if investigations show that the accredited member results may have been affected.

 10.8.5.
-Additional audits must be held in case of any doubts on the laboratory’s compliances with its own policies and procedures, or its compliance with this Standard.
-The laboratory must ensure that the appropriate areas of activity are audited as soon as possible.
+Additional audits must be held in case of any doubts on the accredited member’s compliances with its own policies and procedures, or its compliance with this Standard.
+The accredited member must ensure that the appropriate areas of activity are audited as soon as possible.

 10.8.6.
-The laboratory must cooperate in any pre- or post-accreditation audit or assessment, as required by the ISTA Executive Committee, and permit access to documents and records as required.
+The accredited member must cooperate in any pre- or post- (re)accreditation audit or assessment, as required by the ISTA Executive Committee, and permit access to documents and records as required.

 10.8.7.
-The laboratory must afford representatives and auditors of the accreditation body access to the laboratory, laboratory staff, equipment and to all documents needed for an assessment.
+The accredited member must afford representatives and auditors of the accreditation body access to the accredited member, accredited member staff, equipment and to all documents needed for a (re)assessment.

 10.9.
 Reviews by management

 10.9.1.
-In accordance with a predetermined schedule and procedure, the laboratory’s executive management must periodically conduct a review of the laboratory’s quality system and testing and sampling activities to ensure their continuing suitability and effectiveness, and to introduce necessary changes or improvements.
+In accordance with a predetermined schedule and procedure, the accredited member’s executive management must periodically conduct a review of the accredited member’s quality management system and testing and sampling activities to ensure their continuing suitability and effectiveness, and to introduce necessary changes or improvements.
 The review must take account of:

 - the suitability of policies and procedures